Dhathrika-Vibhav/Haunted-OS/README.md

 **This is not a typical terminal emulator.**

-Haunted-OS is an immersive psychological horror experience that uses your real system information, tracks your behavior, and progressively descends into digital nightmare.
+OS13 is an immersive psychological horror experience that uses your real system information, tracks your behavior, and progressively descends into digital nightmare.
 It is designed to be uncomfortable, unsettling, and deeply personal.

 <img width="951" height="429" alt="Screenshot 2025-10-04 173021" src="https://github.com/user-attachments/assets/fa87ce71-bafd-43fb-908c-ceebeba96d4e" />